vmware/vcf-security-and-compliance-guidelines/LINKS.md

 * [EU Digital Operational Resilience Act (DORA)](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32022R2554)

 ## US Cybersecurity and Infrastructure Security (CISA) Resources
 CISA is the United States' coordinator for infrastructure security and resilience.
 They have a lot of interesting material for anyone in the world, and some highlights are linked below.
+Bob Plankers' presentations often quote the Risk and Vulnerability Assessments, which are free and available on the CISA website.

 * [https://www.cisa.gov/](https://www.cisa.gov/)
 * [Risk and Vulnerability Assessments](https://www.cisa.gov/resources-tools/resources/risk-and-vulnerability-assessments)